- Oops!Something went wrong.Please try again later.

-Many mothers have been doing double-duty these days, so even if you are not a fan of nationally-marketed holidays, this year might be the time to cave and give your loved one something truly special.
+Many mothers have been doing double-duty these days, so even if you are not a fan of nationally marketed holidays, this year might be the time to cave and give your loved one something truly special.
 There is a sea of jewelry brands out there, so we have combed through to find some unique ideas in design, concept and execution to do the work for you.
-Whether it is an extraordinary high-jewelry, long-term investment piece like Bina Goenka’s out-of-this-world emerald and turquoise earrings or a pair of everyday classics diamonds from Harry Winston, here are some exceptional pieces that will be lasting treasures.
+Whether it is an extraordinary high-jewelry, long-term investment piece like Bina Goenka’s out-of-this-world ruby, diamond and turquoise earrings or a pair of everyday classics diamonds from Harry Winston, here are some exceptional pieces that will be lasting treasures.
 And in perhaps the most genius Mother’s Day gift yet, Kid Jeweler’s customizable gold jewelry kits allow your children to design the perfect gift for mom—the perfect distraction for pent up energy!

 More from Robb Report